 It’s pretty clear that KitzConcept spent a lot of time struggling with how to make the helmet but it still has some faults.
 I mentioned previously that the shape of the helmet is wrong.
 There’s a visor tucked into the top of the helmet.
 You have to have the helmet hair installed tight against the face for the visor to function properly.
 Once you slide the visor up, you’ll need to remove the top of the helmet to push it back down again but that’s easily accomplished.
 The bottom of the helmet has its own visor instead of pinching onto the existing visor above (so you would retract the top visor if you want to install the lower part of the helmet).
 The fit is so tight that the helmet hair appears to conflict.
 I would have recommended that there be one visor, not integral to the helmet, that included hair and installed in lieu of the helmet hair.

 The SHFiguarts toys I own usually have an extension at the shoulder that allows a more life-like range of movement at that joint.
 The KitzConcept action figures have some play at that joint before the ball at the base of the arm that does allow a sufficient range of movement but it falls a little short of what you can do with a SHFiguarts toy.
 Otherwise, everything here is comparable.
 The head is on a ball joint.
 Minmay’s head is limited in its range by the long hair in the back and the chin hitting the choker in the front.
+I was surprised that Lisa’s hair didn’t cause more issues but it can still be a problem at certain angles.
 The elbows and knees both allow better than 90degrees of move but nowhere near 180 but they also allow twisting to get movement along another plane.
 The hands are on ball joints with a very nice range of movement.
-Minmay’s skirt and Rick’s pants around the waist area are flexible but Minmay’s skirt hinders movement in all directions.
+Minmay’s and Lisa’s skirts and Rick’s pants around the waist area are flexible but the skirts still hinder movement in all directions.
 The hips feature a nice amount of twist allowing you to get the toes pointed out or in.
 Like the elbows, the knees won’t let you go too far past 90 degrees but do offer another twist point.
 The ankles also feature both a twist L/R and a good range of movement of toe up/heel back.